Stearns County, Minnesota Records

 Stearns County, MN Courthouse

 The following dates indicates what vital, land, probate, and court records are in Stearns county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Stearns County Recorder has Birth / Death Records from 1870, Marriage Records from 1870 and Land Records from 1855.
 The County Recorder is responsible for all the real estate records for properties located in the County.
 Permanent records of deeds, mortgages and other various real estate records are recorded/filed in this office.
 As Local Registrar, the office protects and issues certified copies of Birth and Death records, Marriage Certificates & Military Discharge Records.